Critical Analysis of a Jewish Leader: Gideon the Judge

 The

-I do compared to you?
-Then their indignation against him abated, when he
+could I do compared to you?
+Then their indignation against him abated,

 After the initial battle engagement